[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 I love being inspired to connect and to create my content, but early in my journey, I often hit the wall simply because I did not know what to do next.
 And this would make me “hide” and not be there all the time in the eyes and minds of my audience.
 Throw in the short attention span, and two weeks of silence mean you are almost starting from scratch – there is just too much information online and too many other faces to rely upon a belief that you are still making an impact.

 But, on the other hand, what stops most from planning is a fear that they are forced to but will not stick to this set plan.
 It feels a bit scary to sit down and plan a year of content ahead.

 The eye-opener for me was the realisation that adjusting your course as you go is OK.
 But having that plan helps me stay focused and stay on track with my content.
 And this offers me a bigger picture, as my content plan is aligned with my business goals ahead.

 So these are the three steps that helped me stay consistent, stay on track, and build my visibility, so my online business started making sales of my pieces of training and getting coaching clients in just three months from the day I started.

 So if you want to get your results fast, this is a formula you should stick to:

 Connect –> Build relationships through conversations and great content combined –>Plan ahead to stay on track (adjust when necessary).

 Click here to download the 20-minutes daily action plan that will help you achieve the consistency on social media that brings real results in less time.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.